Issues Facing the Construction Industry in 2017

 A Shortage of Cash

-Cash flow has always been an issue from construction companies.
+Cash flow has always been an issue for construction companies.
 They are often caught in the middle of obligations to pay subcontractors and waiting for payment from owners.
 If they don’t receive payment in a timely fashion, it can spell trouble for them.
 Consider making a “pay if paid” clause a standard part of all contracts.
 It’s also important to work with a Fort Lauderdale construction attorney to make sure that a contract protects your interest.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.